papajessie/swcpy/docs/translate.md

     epchp_epSpaceBear_w6cf_body 'Congratulations!
 You have completed the event and unlocked the Bonus Event Objective.
 Until the event ends, this objective can be finished an unlimited number of times, each time earning an Elite Event Crate with a chance to award Data Fragments for the Fathier Rider.' epchp_epSpaceBear_w6f_title 'Unpaid Debts [Complete]'
     epchp_epSpacebear_w1_title 'An Old Friend'
+    epchp_epTrixie_p1_title 'Plunder'
+    epchp_epTrixie_p1c1_body_e 'Maz has acquired a cache of Data Fragments for a powerful Mercenary Unit. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!' epchp_epTrixie_p1c1_body_r 'Maz has acquired a cache of Data Fragments for a powerful Mercenary Unit. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!' epchp_epTrixie_p1c1_title 'Plunder, Chapter I'
+    epchp_epTrixie_p1c2_body_e "Maz's offer remains open: Data Fragments for a powerful Mercenary Unit, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!" epchp_epTrixie_p1c2_body_r "Maz's offer remains open: Data Fragments for a powerful Mercenary Unit, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!" epchp_epTrixie_p1c2_title 'Plunder, Chapter II'
+    epchp_epTrixie_p1f_body_e 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit.' epchp_epTrixie_p1f_body_r 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit.' epchp_epTrixie_p1f_title 'Plunder, Complete'
+    epchp_epTrixie_p2_title 'Legitimate Business'
+    epchp_epTrixie_p2c1_body_e 'Lando requires your assistance and has acquired a cache of Data Fragments for a powerful Mercenary Unit. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!' epchp_epTrixie_p2c1_body_r 'Lando requires your assistance and has acquired a cache of Data Fragments for a powerful Mercenary Unit. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!' epchp_epTrixie_p2c1_title 'Legitimate Business, Chapter I'
+    epchp_epTrixie_p2c2_body_e "Lando's offer remains open: Data Fragments for the Orbak Marauder Unit, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!" epchp_epTrixie_p2c2_body_r "Lando's offer remains open: Data Fragments for the Orbak Marauder Unit, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Orbak Marauder Unit!" epchp_epTrixie_p2c2_title 'Legitimate Business, Chapter II'
+    epchp_epTrixie_p2f_body_e 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit.' epchp_epTrixie_p2f_body_r 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit.' epchp_epTrixie_p2f_title 'Legitimate Business, Complete'
+    epchp_epTrixie_p3_title 'Treasure Hunt'
+    epchp_epTrixie_p3c1_body_e 'Lando still requires your assistance and has acquired a cache of Equipment Data Fragments for the Elite Orbak Marauder. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!' epchp_epTrixie_p3c1_body_r 'Lando still requires your assistance and has acquired a cache of Equipment Data Fragments for the Elite Orbak Marauder. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!' epchp_epTrixie_p3c1_title 'Treasure Hunt, Chapter I'
+    epchp_epTrixie_p3c2_body_e "Lando's offer remains open: Data Fragments for the Elite Orbak Marauder Equipment, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!" epchp_epTrixie_p3c2_body_r "Lando's offer remains open: Data Fragments for the Elite Orbak Marauder Equipment, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!" epchp_epTrixie_p3c2_title 'Treasure Hunt, Chapter II'
+    epchp_epTrixie_p3f_body_e 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit and the Elite Orbak Marauder Equipment!.' epchp_epTrixie_p3f_body_r 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit and the Elite Orbak Marauder Equipment!.' epchp_epTrixie_p3f_title 'Treasure Hunt, Complete'
+    epchp_epTrixie_p4_title 'Pirate Queen'
+    epchp_epTrixie_p4c1_body_e 'Maz still holds a cache of Equipment Data Fragments for the Elite Orbak Marauder. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!' epchp_epTrixie_p4c1_body_r 'Maz still holds a cache of Equipment Data Fragments for the Elite Orbak Marauder. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!' epchp_epTrixie_p4c1_title 'Pirate Queen, Chapter I'
+    epchp_epTrixie_p4c2_body_e "Maz's offer remains open: Data Fragments for the Elite Orbak Marauder Equipment, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!" epchp_epTrixie_p4c2_body_r "Maz's offer remains open: Data Fragments for the Elite Orbak Marauder Equipment, in exchange for work. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Elite Orbak Marauder Equipment!" epchp_epTrixie_p4c2_title 'Pirate Queen, Chapter II'
+    epchp_epTrixie_p4f_body_e 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit and the Elite Orbak Marauder Equipment!.' epchp_epTrixie_p4f_body_r 'Congratulations!
+You have completed the event and unlocked the Bonus Event Objective. [c][23BBFB]Until the event ends, this objective can be finished an unlimited number of times[-][/c], each time earning an Elite Event Crate with a chance to award Data Fragments for the Orbak Marauder Unit and the Elite Orbak Marauder Equipment!.' epchp_epTrixie_p4f_title 'Pirate Queen, Complete'
     epchp_eptimeofheroes_p1c1_body_e 'Hondo has acquired a cache of Data Fragments for a dangerous Spiderdroid. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the SD-K4!' epchp_eptimeofheroes_p1c1_body_r 'Hondo has acquired a cache of Data Fragments for a dangerous Spiderdroid. [c][23BBFB]Finish Event Objectives to earn Supply Crates.[-][/c] Complete the Event before time runs out for a guaranteed unlock of the Modified SD-K4!' epchp_eptimeofheroes_p1c1_title 'Time of Heroes, Part I'